-The Center for Disease Control and Prevention (CDC) is an agency of the U.S. Department of Health and Human Services, with divisions around the country, including the Division of Vector-Borne Infectious Diseases (DVBID) in Fort Collins, Colorado.
-Focused on research and diagnostic support related to viral and bacterial diseases transmitted by ticks, mosquitoes, and fleas, the laboratory receives samples from around the world.
-The campus is designed, built, and maintained with specialized measures that provide biological safety internally and externally.
+Centers for Disease Control and Prevention (CDC) is an agency of the U.S. Department of Health and Human Services, with multiple Divisions around the country, including one in Fort Collins, Colorado.
+The Division of Vector-Borne Infectious Diseases (DVBID) lab focuses on viral and bacterial diseases transmitted by ticks, mosquitoes, and fleas, providing diagnostic assistance for samples received from around the world.
+The lab facilities are specialized, to support research, and ensure biological safety.